TenderMetric Intelligence Team · Last Reviewed: May 2026 · Sources: TED Europa · EU Publications Office

 Negotiated Procedure Without Prior Publication

-Contracting authorities can in exceptional circumstances use a negotiated procedure without prior publication (Article 32) — essentially a direct award without competitive tendering.
-This is strictly limited to situations including:
+Contracting authorities can in exceptional circumstances use a negotiated procedure without prior publication (Article 32, often abbreviated NPWP) — essentially a direct award without competitive tendering.
+Article 32 is legal only in five specific circumstances:

 • Extreme urgency due to events unforeseeable by the contracting authority (e.g., natural disasters)